Automatic Failover and Failback with Jedis

 lets you register a custom callback that will be called whenever Jedis

-fails over to a new cluster.
+fails over to a new database.

 To use this feature, you'll need to design a class that implements java.util.function.Consumer